 Once on a time a wolf resolved to disguise how he looked in order to secure food more easily.
 Encased in the skin of a sheep, he pastured with the flock and deceived the shepherd by his costume.
 In the evening he was shut up by the shepherd in the fold; the gate was closed, and the entrance made thoroughly secure.

-The question is what we learn from a figurative story by sifting the figurative elements and applying them in current affairs, for example.
-In antiquity orators used fables to sway listeners by demagogy.
-We may not like that sort of business today, but rhetoric is hot enough still, cherished by some, and some knowledge of some of the "tricks of the trade" could improve our lots if given fair conditions first.
+Also worth noting: In antiquity, orators used fables to sway listeners by demagogy.
+Rhetoric is hot enough still, cherished by some, and some knowledge of some of the "tricks of the trade" could perhaps improve our lots if given fair conditions first.
 [Aesop 1998:x-xviii, passim].

+It helps to be forewarned where experiences mar.
 The US humorist Will Rogers (1879-1935) mentioned:

-"Good judgement comes from experience, and a lot of that comes from bad judgement."
+Good judgement comes from experience, and a lot of that comes from bad judgement.

 Stewart, Ian.
+2007.
 Transactional Analysis Counselling in Action.
 3rd ed.
 London: Sage Publications, 2007.

-© 2003–2017, Tormod Kinnes, MPhil.
-[Email] ᴥ Disclaimer: [Link]
+© 2003–2018, Tormod Kinnes, MPhil [Email]